yuyu78/my-healthy-recipe/README.md

 * Select input from [Materializecss](https://materializecss.com/select.html)

 #### Bugs
-* To avoid error message in te console, check in [stackoverflow](https://stackoverflow.com/questions/46094912/added-non-passive-event-listener-to-a-scroll-blocking-touchstart-event/55388961#55388961)
+* To avoid error message in the console, check in [stackoverflow](https://stackoverflow.com/questions/46094912/added-non-passive-event-listener-to-a-scroll-blocking-touchstart-event/55388961#55388961)
 * To use list-inline like bootstrap and align the social media links on the footer, I checked the solution in [stackoverflow](https://stackoverflow.com/questions/42884750/how-to-create-inline-lists-in-materializecss)
 * To change the welcome message when the user is login, checked the solution to [stackoverflow](https://stackoverflow.com/questions/58089743/how-to-fix-login-and-logout-in-jinja-template-based-on-user-session)
 * To adjust card's size in all the same height, check in [Dogfalo's github](https://github.com/Dogfalo/materialize/issues/3814)